Return to top

 Barbara’s Puffins Multigrain Gluten Free

-A great option for gluten-free cereals that are healthy that also happen to be Non-GMO and is made with whole grain brown rice flour.
+A great option for a healthy gluten-free cereal that is also non-GMO and made with whole-grain brown rice flour.

 Ingredients: Corn flour, whole grain brown rice flour, cane sugar, whole grain pure oat flour, fructooligosaccharides (prebiotic), oat hull fiber, calcium carbonate, sea salt, natural flavor, caramel color, anatto (for color), tocopherols (to maintain freshness).